espocrm/documentation/docs/administration/webhooks.md

 ## Events

+!!! note

-Note: The list of available entity types can be obtained at Administration > Entity Manager.
+    The list of available entity types can be obtained at Administration > Entity Manager.

 ### ENTITY_TYPE.create